joshuahahn/CircusDB/README.md

 # Circus DB

-This project is a fullstack implementation of a database (PostgreSQL hosted on Google cloud) with frontend written in HTML and Python (Flask and SQLAlchemy).
+This project is a fullstack implementation of a database (PostgreSQL hosted on Google cloud) with frontend written in HTML and Python (Flask and SQLAlchemy). <br>
-Server & Applications written by myself (Joshua Hahn) HTML templates written by Kayla Poulsen
+Server & Applications written by myself (Joshua Hahn) <br>
+HTML templates written by Kayla Poulsen <br>
 Completed for COMS W4111 Introduction to Databases in Columbia University

 ---